Frequently Asked Questions about Submissions

 Q: Are there any formatting guidelines?

 A: All submissions must be in Adobe PDF format only.
-Files submitted in other formats or that do not use the submission template will not be considered for review.
+Files submitted in other formats or that do not use the submission template will be rejected without review.
 Please consult the ICIS 2021 Submission Guidelines for further information.
+Also, all author and affiliation information must be removed from the PDF file properties prior to submission.

 Q: Where do I find the paper guidelines / templates?